 - Long term use of anthraquinones is associated with the development of colorectal growths and cancer.
 Other less common side effects include nausea or vomiting.

 - Long term use can also increase the risk of muscle weakness, heart function disorders and liver damage.

 - Excess consumption of senna tea can be toxic to your liver.

 - Even short term usage can trigger side effects like stomach discomfort, diarrhoea and abdominal cramps.

+Hope you liked this post on senna plant benefits.
 The National Institutes of Health recommends that senna should not be used for more than 2 weeks as it may impair the normal function of your colon.
 In case of pregnancy or nursing, it should be used only after consulting the physician.

 - 10 Amazing Benefits Of Rue Herb For Skin, Hair And Health